mps-youtube/yewtube/README.rst

 - Search and import YouTube playlists
 - Create and save local playlists
 - Download audio/video
+- Convert to mp3 & other formats (requires ffmpeg or avconv)
 - View video comments
 - Works with Python 2.7+ and 3.x
 - Works with Windows, Linux and Mac OS X